SpongePowered/SpongeDocs/source/plugin/commands/commandbuilding.rst

 .. note::

-    We recommend you to add an optional ``[player]`` argument to make the command *console-friendly*.
+    We recommend you to add an optional ``[player]`` argument to make the command *console-friendly* for example, ``/suicide [player]``
-    Example ``/suicide [player]``

-    The easiest solution for this is to append a ``playerOrTarget`` command parameter (see :doc:`argumentparsing`) instead of providing a execution requirement.
+    The easiest solution for this is to append a ``playerOrTarget`` command parameter (see :doc:`argumentparsing`) instead of providing an execution requirement.

 .. tip::

     Often times command are put in as player-only as they require the location in the world the command was executed from.
-Best practise would be to check for the target location using :javadoc:`EventContextKeys#LOCATION` instead of the player as this would allow command blocks to run the command without specifing a player.
+Best practise would be to check for the target location using :javadoc:`EventContextKeys#LOCATION` instead of the player as this would allow command blocks to run the command without specifying a player.

 Writing a Command Executor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~